CheViana/network-calls-stats/tutorial.md

         await asyncio.sleep(3)
 ```

 This will call `call_python_and_mozilla_using_aiohttp`, then sleep 3 seconds.
 Then call again, forever.
 Until program is stopped.
+Similar to Example 0.

 To call async function in sync execution context special tooling is used, which is adapted from [another publication](https://www.roguelynn.com/words/asyncio-graceful-shutdowns/).
 I'm not going to dive into Python's asyncronous ways in this post.
 Read more about Python's [asyncio](https://python.readthedocs.io/en/latest/library/asyncio.html), it's pretty cool.